BaderLab/FLASHMM/README.md

 their ability to model intra-subject correlation and inter-subject variability.

-FLASHMM package provides two functions, *lmm* and *lmmfit*, for fitting LMM.
-The *lmm* function uses summary statistics as arguments.
-The *lmmfit* function is a wrapper function of *lmm*, which directly uses cell-level data and computes the summary statistics inside the function.
-The lmmfit function is simple to be operated but it has a limitation of memory use.
-For extremely large scale data, it is recommended to precompute and store the summary statistics and then use *lmm* function to fit LMM.
+The FLASHMM package provides two functions for fitting LMMs: *lmm* and *lmmfit*.
+The *lmm* function takes summary statistics as input, whereas *lmmfit* is a wrapper around *lmm* that directly processes cell-level data and computes the summary statistics internally.
+While *lmmfit* is easier to use, it has the limitation of higher memory consumption.
+For extremely large scale data, it is recommended to precompute and store the summary statistics and then use *lmm* function to fit LMMs.

 In summary, FLASHMM package provides the following main functions.